We support policies that will help children, youth, and families leave homelessness behind.

 Our 2019 Washington State Policy Priorities:

-- Secure additional $2M for the Washington Youth & Families Fund
+- Preserve existing funding for Washington Youth & Families Fund ($4M)

 - Secure additional $2M for and propose technical improvements to the Homeless Student Stability Program